A Lesson by Mingyur Rinpoche

 There are two ways that we create more suffering during a panic attack:

 Mingyur Rinpoche then pivots to offer the following help: In short, do not allow the enemy to become your malevolent boss or enemy.
 Rather, attempt to make the anxiety your friend.
-Mingyur Rinpoche suggests using and practicing three, specific meditation practice.
+Mingyur Rinpoche suggests using and practicing three specific meditation practices.

 These practices, he argues, will help you to make a friend of your panic: